alan-turing-institute/scivision/frontend/src/pages/ScivisionPy/content.md

 Scivision.Py is a Python library for exploring and accessing the Scivision catalog programmatically, and for loading Scivision-compatible models and datasources.

-The full documentation is [here](https://scivision.readthedocs.io/en/latest/), and the github repo can be found [here](https://github.com/alan-turing-institute/scivision).
+The full documentation is [here](https://scivision.readthedocs.io/en/latest/), and the GitHub repo can be found [here](https://github.com/alan-turing-institute/scivision).

 ## Quick Start